Tomohiro/go-delicious/README.md

 go-delicious
 ================================================================================

-go-delicious is a library for Go for accessing the [Delicous API][]
+go-delicious is a library for Go for accessing the [Delicious API][]

 [Delicious API]: https://github.com/domainersuitedev/delicious-api